drkthng/blog-v3/_posts/2016-09-26-ways-to-customize-company-website.md

 ## Blog Section
 Add a Jekyll blog to your website as a second directory.
 This will allow posts to be published out of a website and the more content relating to the domain, the better it is for SEO.
 The more and greater content coming out of a website, the better it ultimately is for SEO.
 The key to ‘quality’ content is to produce content out of a website is creating blogs that have a lot of description in them.

 For example, let's say a jeweler has opened up a website to showcase his jewelry and on his website he has a Jekyll blog.
 What can the jeweler write on his blog?
 Easy!
 The jeweler may publish blogs relatable to his website and give off knowledge of jewelry and the market.
+{: .g}

 By writing these type of articles, there will most likely be web page views and increased page count.
 This is a great example why it is very important to write blogs on your website.
 Writing blogs increase web page count and shows google who you are more and more!